EMPOWER2024/hackathon/EMPWR-HC-DONAN/LOGO/README.md

     python -u tiling.py --wsi_path "$wsi_path" --save_dir "$save_dir" --tile_size "$tile_size" --resize_factor "$resize_factor"

-  Where the $wsi_path refers to a folder with all .tif WSIs, $save_dir refers to the folder where all the tiles will be saved, $tile_size is the tile size, and $resize_factor is the resize factor.
+  Where the $wsi_path refers to a folder with all .tif WSIs, $save_dir refers to the folder where all the tiles will be saved.
+For $tile_size and $resize_factor, use the default parameters (checked with Erick).

 Step 3: